IYSTREEM/docker-docker-compose-and-kasm-installer/README.md

 [1] Failed to execute script 'server' due to unhandled exception!
 ```

-update the links according to the https://kasmweb.com/docs/latest/index.html. thanks
+update the links according to the https://kasmweb.com/docs/latest/index.html. thanks (send a pr request too)